clayh53/tufte-jekyll/README.md

 This tag inserts a *sidenote* in the content, which is like a footnote, only its in the spacious right-hand column.
 It is automatically numbered, starting over on each page.
 Just put it in the content like you would insert a footnote like so:

 ```
-blah lorem blah{% sidenote 'sidenote-id' 'This is a random sidenote'%} blah blah
+blah lorem blah{% sidenote 'sidenote-id' 'This is a random sidenote' %} blah blah
 ```
 And it will add the html spans and superscripts.
 On smaller screens, tapping on the number will reveal the sidenote!